ramarhadjei/WWProject/README.md

 # WWProject
 WWQuestions
 Question 2:
+ Wrote an automated scrpt to test the following:
 The following exercise does not require user login.
 Please use ID or class as selectors.

 Steps: